 Crocin saffron can be extracted by different methods.
-In a research, crystallization process had been used and Crocin crystals acquire less purity.
+In research, the crystallization process had been used and Crocin crystals acquire less purity.

-Many researches have been done to analyze saffron and different methods used including TLC, HPLC, GC-MS, UV-Visible spectrophotometry.
+Many types of research have been done to analyze saffron and different methods used including TLC, HPLC, GC-MS, UV-Visible spectrophotometry.

 Yingpeng Tong, Yu Jiang, Dan Guo, Yongqiu Yan, Shiping Jiang, Yu Lu, S. Zahra Bathaie, PingWang; “Homogenate Extraction of Crocins from Saffron Optimized by Response Surface Methodology”; Hindawi Journal of Chemistry; 2018.

 Arshad Husain Rahmani, Amjad Ali Khan, Yousef Homood Aldebasi; “Saffron (Crocus sativus) and its Active Ingredients: Role in the Prevention and Treatment of Disease”; Pharmacogn, A Multifaceted Journal in the field of Natural Products and Pharmacognosy; J. 2017.

 Hamid Mollazadeh, Seyyed Ahmad Emami, Hossein Hosseinzadeh; “Razi’s Al?Hawi and saffron (Crocus sativus): a review”; Iranian Journal of Basic Medical Sciences; 2015.